h114mx001/pwnkernel_docker/README.md

 ## Why this exists?

 I am a big fan of [pwn.college](https://pwn.college)!
 I love the learning styles of Professors here, love the supportive community and also their easy-but-not-so-easy challenges!
 So so great!
-However, the remote connection to pwn.college's dojo (personaly, to me) was really bad.
+However, the remote connection to pwn.college's dojo (personally, to me) was really bad.
 Laggy, typos, etc. are all arounds.
 So, the solutions for them are local-first!

 Modules like ROP, bof, etc. can easily be set up locally with somethings like [pwninit](https://github.com/io12/pwninit) (And I still work with them day by day).
 However, kernel security modules are the whole different.
 The default [pwnkernel](https://github.com/pwncollege/pwnkernel) works inside [busybox](https://www.busybox.net/), which (again, to me) lacks lots of customizing stuffs!
 Especially I missed `pwntools` and python so much 😭.